Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 * **Defining Keywords:** If a new keyword is introduced, its rules must be clearly defined, either on the card itself if it's a one-off, or in the main Rulebook Glossary if it's intended for wider use.
 * **Balancing Keywords:** The impact of a keyword must be factored into the card's overall balance via its assigned DB cost within the "Progressive Budget Build" system (Section V.B).
 Each keyword will have an associated DB cost on the **Master List of DB Costs**.
     * Positive keywords (e.g., granting an advantage) would have a DB cost.
     * Negative keywords (e.g., imposing a drawback) might conceptually have a negative DB cost (i.e., they refund DB to the budget, allowing for better stats or other abilities for its cost), or a very low positive DB cost if their drawback is minor.
-This needs careful consideration during Master List calibration.
+This needs careful consideration during Master List calibration, following the principles in the "Ability Creation Guidelines (ACG)."
     * Neutral keywords (e.g., defining a specific mode of operation) would also have a DB cost reflecting their complexity or utility.

 > **DESIGN TEAM NOTE:** A Master List of official game Keywords and their Design Budget (DB) costs will be developed and maintained by the design team as part of the "Progressive Budget Build" system's calibration (see Section V.B).
+These DB costs will be derived using the 7-component framework from the "Ability Creation Guidelines (ACG)."

 ## IX.
 Flavor Attributes